-Chipola's Bachelor of Science in Business Administration (BSBA) began in May of 2011.
-Chipola now offers the BSBA with concentrations in Accounting, Management, Information Technology and Engineering Management.
+Chipola's Bachelor of Science in Business Administration (BSBA) began in May of 2011 with concentrations in Accounting, Management, Information Technology and Engineering Management.
 To enter the BSBA program, students must complete 60 hours of lower level course work including Florida's required 36 hours of general education and program pre-requisites.